 With anonymity and hard to penetrate lines of code comes the additional risk of non-retrievable data.
 If a user loses their wallet’s private key, there is no way to get it back.
 No one will be able to see how many coins are in the wallet since it is secured.
 The user will also suffer a financial loss as a consequence of this.

 Cryptocurrencies are famed for decentralization, yet a single body still administers them.
 However, a few currencies remain under the jurisdiction of their designers and other organizations.
-The price of the currency may be manipulated by these holders, resulting in considerable fluctuations in its value.
+The currency’s price may be manipulated by these holders, resulting in considerable fluctuations in its value.
 Bitcoin, which saw its value soar in 2017, is just one example of a currency vulnerable to similar manipulations.

 Illegal Use Cases